jonreid/XcodeWarnings/README.md

 ==============

 Warnings.xcconfig is an Xcode configuration file that lists all warnings and static analyzer settings present in Xcode 6.
 Comment out any settings that won't help your project.
-In particular, Warnings.xcconfig enables "Treat Warnings as Errors" (GCC_TREAT_WARNINGS_AS_ERRORS), which may be impractical for existing projects.

 All warnings are enabled, with these exceptions:

 **Commented Out by Default**

+- "Treat Warnings as Errors" (GCC_TREAT_WARNINGS_AS_ERRORS) isn't enabled because when experimenting with code, I sometimes temporarily comment out a line which uses a variable — which triggers the "Unused Variables" warning.
-- "Unused Parameters" (GCC_WARN_UNUSED_PARAMETER) is disabled, because it's not unusual to provide a method required by Apple's frameworks that ignores a parameter.
+- "Unused Parameters" (GCC_WARN_UNUSED_PARAMETER) isn't enabled because it's not unusual to provide a method required by Apple's frameworks that ignores a parameter.

 **Not Even Included**